Bedrock-OSS/bedrock-wiki/docs/loot/item-functions.md

 `destination`:

-Works for any /locate location (see old recipe notes for caveats there; this is for container loot tables).
+Works for any /locate structure location (see old recipe notes for caveats there; this is for container loot tables).

 Only works if in the appropriate dimension.